cepdnaclk/e15-4yp-Revealing-miRNA-Biomarkers-for-Alzheimer-s-Disease-using-NGS/docs/README.md

 When detecting biomarkers for Alzheimer’s disease, initially we have to select a sample for performing analysis.
 Mostly blood samples are used due to the high availability.
-Different types of blood samples including whole blood [5–9], serum [10–13] and plasma [14, 15] are used by many previous researchers where they have tried to find miRNA biomarkers.
+Different types of blood samples including whole blood, serum and plasma are used by many previous researchers where they have tried to find miRNA biomarkers.
-If we use brain samples it would give most accurate results than blood samples since AD is most prominently active in brain [16].
+If we use brain samples it would give most accurate results than blood samples since AD is most prominently active in brain.
 We would be able to give more accurate results if both blood and brain samples are used.
-Samples can be taken from participants generally as, AD and controls [6, 7, 10, 14] and also they can be taken considering the different stages as severe, moderate, mild AD and controls [12].
-Another approach in collecting samples is taking then from participants with HC, MCI and AD [11].
+Samples can be taken from participants generally as, AD and controls and also they can be taken considering the different stages as severe, moderate, mild AD and controls.
+Another approach in collecting samples is taking then from participants with HC, MCI and AD.
 The number of samples used when developing a diagnosis method can be identified as one of the main factors which could affect the final results.
 Next generation sequencing platform is the most trending method used for gathering samples for various disease diagnosis researches.
-Many techniques like Illumina sequencing technique [5, 6, 8, 10, 12, 3] are introduced for working with NGS data.
+Many techniques like Illumina sequencing technique are introduced for working with NGS data.
 Preprocessing the raw sequence counts can be done using a bioinformatic pipeline, which gives the read counts for each miRNA as the final outcome.